 The Mills Atlas, Charleston District, showing Haddrell’s Point and Mount Pleasant (Old Village) in 1825

 The Old Village of Mount Pleasant SC encompasses a large area that was originally known as Christ Church (one of many Anglican parishes that were used as place names), which was developed as a series of creekside plantations by early settlers.
 In the colonial era, part of the land that became the Old Village was known as Mount Pleasant Plantation.
 Perched on a bluff next to the Cooper River, the original plantation house (now called Hibben House) was built in 1759 by Jacob Motte, and was seized for by the British for use as a headquarters during the American Revolution.

 The front and rear of the circa 1795 Hibben House in 1970.

-Jonathon Scott created Greenwich Village in 1766, which was a the first of its kind east of the Cooper and was adjacent to Mount Pleasant plantation.
+Mount Pleasant’s history began with Jonathon Scott created Greenwich Village in 1766, the first of its kind east of the Cooper and was adjacent to Mount Pleasant plantation.
 Greenwich included large waterfront lots and a common greenspace typical of English planning practices of that time.
 In 1803, English-born state senator and prominent businessman James Hibben purchased Mount Pleasant Plantation and created Mount Pleasant village on the farmstead, with thirty five residential lots along Beach, Bennett, Whilden, Boundary, and Venning Streets.
 He also owned the Ferry Tract, which is part of the Old Village today.
 Greenwich and Mount Pleasant merged in 1837.
 The growing village was popular as a summer resort for Christ Church planters, and many eventually made permanent residences there.
 An article from 1858 noted that the Village’s early buildings were “nearly all built in the good old times when people were satisfied with plain one story cottages.”

 An 1838 plat of the Hibben Ferry Tract, showing the beach and ferry landing.